kissyourmisery/Eatelligent-Recommender/README.md

 # Eatelligent-Recommender
-Proposal for a food recommendation engine
+Proposal for a food recommendation engine from a team of 5 for a data hackathon project.
+Find out how we recommend dishes over here! https://thesushi.herokuapp.com/